blastheart1/signed-contract-parser/README.md

 npm install
 ```

-3. Place the template file:
+3. Place the template files:
-   - Ensure `contract-parser/template.xlsx` exists in the project root
+   - Ensure `contract-parser/template.xlsx` exists (used when Apply Formatting is checked)
+   - Ensure `contract-parser/Template-V2.xlsx` exists (used when Apply Formatting is unchecked)
-   - This template contains formulas and structure that will be preserved
+   - These templates contain formulas and structure that will be preserved

 4. Run the development server:
 ```bash